mathworks/Petalinux/readme.md

 - Setup the petalinux environment in your terminal (ie: `$ source /local/petalinux/settings.sh`).

    Ensure you are using `/bin/bash` before calling this.
+Note that the version of Petalinux will matter here.
+Please use a matching Petalinux version described in the above board list.

 - In the project directory, change directories to the board of interest then run the build command.
 As an example: